diegovalle/Homicide-MX-Drug-War/readme.md

 -----
 Where possible I tried using the official mid-year population estimates from the CONAPO, but for some of the choropleths (1990, 1995 and 2000) I used census data at the county level.

-The state map of Mexico was downloaded from [GADM database of Global Administrative Areas[(http://www.gadm.org/Mexico) and simplified with
+The state map of Mexico was downloaded from the [GADM database of Global Administrative Areas](http://www.gadm.org/Mexico) and simplified with
 [MapShaper](http://mapshaper.com/test/demo.html)

 Author